 - Type – The type defines the data format, such as text, integer, or boolean.

 Metafields can be added and managed directly in the Shopify Admin panel or via the Shopify Rest API.
-They are accessible within Shopify themes and apps, which allows merchants to customize the display of products and other store data.
+They are accessible within Shopify themes and apps, allowing merchants to customize product display and other store data.

 Table of Contents

-Follow the below step to use Metaobjects in Shopify:
+Follow the steps below to use Metaobjects in Shopify:

-Step – 1: First, Log in to the Shopify Admin panel using your email address and password associated with your Shopify account.
+1st Step: Log in to the Shopify Admin panel using the email address and password associated with your Shopify account.
 Once you have entered your credentials, click the “Log in” button to access your store.

 The available options for the “Value type” dropdown menu include the following: